alfiewalker/symposia/docs/multi-provider-validation-report.md

-# 🤖 Symposia Multi-Provider Committee Validation Report
+# Symposia Multi-Provider Committee Validation Report
-## *AI Output Validation Through Cross-Platform Expert Consensus*
+## AI Output Validation Through Cross-Platform Expert Consensus

 ---

-## 📋 Overview
+## Overview

 Single AI models, while powerful, can produce outputs that are factually incorrect, biased, or inconsistent, particularly when used in isolation for critical decision-making tasks.
 This inherent limitation creates significant risks in applications where accuracy and reliability are essential.
 Symposia addresses this fundamental challenge by creating committees of AI models from different providers that collaborate through structured deliberation and voting processes, reducing individual model biases and improving overall decision quality.